 - Orderly environment

 - Data is collected and used for decision making

 - High expectations for both learning and behaviour

 - Families are actively included

-Petrie’s Responsible Behaviour Plan for Students, based on Education Queensland's Code of School Behaviour can be downloaded from this website, or is available from the Office.
+Petrie’s Student Code of Conduct 2020 - 2023, is based on Education Queensland's Code of School Behaviour can be downloaded from this website, or is available from the Office.